 That was because I wasn’t acting as a spokesperson for the organisation, but continuing to blog as an IC pro.
 Due to being a heavily-regulated industry (pharmaceutical), and rightly so, there were certain restrictions for me to comply with – I never wrote about what I was working on for example.
 Only now I have left is the company on my LinkedIn profile and blog.

-I have written an article for Neal Schaffer’s blog on social media policies and litigation, which is being published in the next few weeks, so do look out for that.
+I have written various articles for Neal Schaffer’s blog on social media policies and internal communication.

 Here are some more I’ve found online: